 When to Visit Maspalomas

-Due to its location, Maspalomas has quite consistently spring-like weather all year round.
+Due to its location, Maspalomas weather is quite consistently spring-like all year round.
 Peak season is generally seen as May through November where temperatures vary between 24 and 26 degrees Celsius from August to October.
 December till April temperatures hover around 22 degrees Celsius – so basically a great temperature all year round!
 Seasonality tends to be more driven by the price of airfares rather than the temperature.

 What to Pack to Visit Maspalomas